 For any asset that decreases in value over time (vehicles, work tools, or any office equipment), most people usually can claim some depreciation on that asset each year.
 If that asset is expected to last for ten years, you can claim depreciation for 10% of its cost each year.
 With the Instant Asset Write-Off scheme, you claim depreciation as a one-off lump sum instead of claiming smaller tax deductions each year.

 When it was rolled out, the scheme was available to businesses with annual turnover up to $2 million.
-Recently, that was changed to be more inclusive so businesses with up to $50 million annual turnover can now use it.
-That means if your business turns over less than $50 million a year, you can claim the instant write-off on any business asset whose total value is less than $30,000.
+In 2020, that was changed to be more inclusive so businesses with up to $500 million annual turnover can now use it.
+That means any business turning over less than $500 million per year can claim the instant write-off on any business asset whose total value is less than $150,000.

 What assets are eligible?